crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Maldives Airways

-Maldives Airways was an airline based in MaléMaldives.
-It was operational between 1984 and 1986, offering scheduled passenger flights using a fleet of two Douglas DC-8 aircraft.
-The usage of American-made airplanes was quite impressive, considering that Air Maldives, the state airline, was operating only one Short Skyvan at that time.
+Maldives Airways, based in Malé, Maldives, operated from 1984 to 1986, providing scheduled passenger flights with a fleet of two Douglas DC-8 aircraft.
+The introduction of American-made aircraft was particularly notable, as Air Maldives, the national carrier, was operating only a single Short Skyvan at the time.

 DdJGkFaWsAAWKKl.jpg